Now accepting applications for 2017-18!

 Graduates of this program will be well positioned to direct quality and safety initiatives and to facilitate education and research on quality and safety in patient care.

-The Program is funded by the Michigan Medicine Quality Department as a faculty development initiative administered through the Office of Faculty Affairs and coordinated through the Department of Learning Health Sciences.
+The Program is funded by the Michigan Medicine Quality Department as a faculty development initiative administered through the Office of Faculty Development and coordinated through the Department of Learning Health Sciences.

 "All too often, practitioners are charged with patient safety and quality improvement responsibility without formal, in-depth training on these topics.
 PASQUAL uses a hands-on approach provide scholars with direct experiences and knowledge.
 By the end of the program, clinical faculty will be well-equipped to become effective quality and safety leaders." - Jake Seagull, PhD, PASQUAL Program Director